DimitryZH/robot-shop-clone/ArgoCD/README.md

-## Deploy Robot Shop on Minikube with Argo CD
+## GitOps-Driven Microservices Demo: Robot Shop Deployment with Argo CD, Helm, and Minikube

+A comprehensive demonstration of GitOps practices using Argo CD to deploy and manage a microservices-based e-commerce application (Robot Shop) on a local Kubernetes environment.
+This project showcases:

+- GitOps workflow with Argo CD for continuous deployment
+- Helm charts for Kubernetes resource management
+- Microservices architecture in a local development environment
+- Development-to-production practices using Minikube

-This guide explains how to deploy the Robot Shop microservices application using Helm and Argo CD on Minikube.
+This guide provides a complete walkthrough of deploying and managing the Robot Shop microservices application using declarative GitOps patterns with Argo CD and Helm on Minikube.

 ## Prerequisites